aelliott1485/aelliott1485.github.io/autocomments.cr.md

 See ["Which Site?"](https://meta.stackexchange.com/a/129632/341145) and ["$SITENAME$ or not?"](https://codereview.meta.stackexchange.com/a/5778/120114)

 ###[Q] database design with no code
-Welcome to Code Review!
-[Code to generate such a database can be reviewed](https://codereview.meta.stackexchange.com/a/9116/120114) but without any code it seems it is not [on-topic](https://codereview.stackexchange.com/help/on-topic).
+Welcome to $SITENAME$!
+[Code to generate such a database can be reviewed](https://codereview.meta.stackexchange.com/a/9116/120114) but without any code it seems it is not [on-topic](https://$SITEURL$/help/on-topic).

 ###[A] Different language
 Hi.
 The question is tagged [tag:Javascript].
 The consensus is that [answers should use the same language as the code in the question](https://codereview.meta.stackexchange.com/a/2631/120114).
 Please write your answer according to the tags.
 Thanks! :)